11808

 Diagram of Door Locks

-light bulb clip art graphic for Don's AdviceI find that, when I need a professional locksmith to fix a high-quality door knob or lockset, it’s usually far less expensive to remove the hardware myself and take it to a locksmith as opposed to having the locksmith come to me.
+light bulb clip art graphic for Don's AdviceI find that, when I need a professional locksmith to fix a high-quality door knob or lockset, it’s usually a lot less expensive to remove the hardware myself and take it to a locksmith as opposed to having the locksmith come to me.
 Of course, if it’s on an exterior door, I do this when the weather is nice and when it’s safe to leave the door unlocked.

 Door Lock Doesn’t Latch Properly